yndajas/advent-of-code/2024/solutions/csharp/README.md

 ## Running the tests

-Tests are not currently implemented
+Tests are not currently implemented, except for day four, and probably not in a very nice way

+## Formatting the files

+Run `dotnet csharpier format path/to/file(s)` (after installing the tool per "Installation")

+`dotnet csharpier format 2024/solutions/csharp/**/*.cs` might format everything if you're lucky